UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

               tree_method='exact', validate_parameters=1, verbosity=None)
 ```

-Notes: We are building a model and training our model using the labels
+Notes: Next, we building a model and train our model using the labels we
-we already have.
+already have.
 Ignore this output here.
-It’s just explaining what’s
+It’s just explaining what’s going
-going on in the model which we will explain in the upcoming modules.
+on in the model which we will explain soon.

 ---